Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 4. On the video watching page, the video is processed to generate questions and then automatically starts playing.

-5. The user can interact with the video and, if they want to keep it for later, save it from this page.
+5. The user can interact with the video and, if they want to keep it for later, save it from this page by clicking the ""Save This Video" button.

 ## Assertions: